madrugado/Attention-Based-Aspect-Extraction/README.md

 One example of trained model for the restaurant domain has been put in pre_trained_model/restaurant/, and the corresponding aspect mapping has been provided in evaluation.py (line 136-139).
 You can uncomment line 28 in evaluation.py and run the above command to evaluate the trained model.

 ## Dependencies
-* keras 1.2.1
+* keras>=2.0
-* theano 0.9.0
+* tensorflow-gpu>=1.4
-* numpy 1.13.3
+* numpy>=1.13

+This code also tested to work with CNTK and MXNet.
+With MXNet there were some issues with Keras internals, hope they will be improved in future versions.

 ## Cite
-If you use the code, please cite the following paper:
+If you use the code, please consider citing original paper:
 ```
 @InProceedings{he-EtAl:2017:Long2,
   author    = {He, Ruidan  and  Lee, Wee Sun  and  Ng, Hwee Tou  and  Dahlmeier, Daniel},